-The role of ESOL teacher includes sharing expertise with general education colleagues on best instructional practices that support English language development.
-One way to do this is by sharing and demonstrating highly effective scaffolds that provide students with greater access to grade level content.
+An important role of any ESOL teacher includes sharing expertise with general education colleagues on best practices that support English language development.
+One way to do this is by sharing and demonstrating highly effective instructional scaffolds and strategies for English learners that make the grade level content more accessible.

 Teachers want to increase the instructional value provided to their multilingual learners, but sometimes the task seems overwhelming.
-Modeling one or two scaffolds at a time for our colleagues can be a great way to share highly effective best practices for our shared English learners.
+Modeling one or two scaffolds at a time for our colleagues can be a great way to share highly effective best practices for our shared English language learners.
+Looking for some PD slides to share with colleagues?
+I’ve got you;)

 - a weekly meeting